VIPQualityPost/knittingmotor/docs/OPERATION_MANUAL.md

 ## 4. Configuration settings

-To change any of the following parameters, open the control box menu and go to `Setting`.
+To change any of the following parameters, open the control box menu and go to `Settings`.

 - Operation mode (default: `auto`)<br>
   `auto`: Automatic knitting according to the given row count, machine will stop when all rows are done.
 Continuous knitting can only be started, if a positive row count is set.